dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SPYWINDOW_BUTTON_FUNCTIONS.md

 1. After creating a bookmark: "Did I capture the right element?"
 2. PACS UI changed: "Does my bookmark still work?"
 3. Automation failing: "Why can't it find the element?"
-4. Learning SpyWindow: "What does this bookmark actually point to?"
+4. Learning AutomationWindow: "What does this bookmark actually point to?"

 **Verdict:** **Highly recommended to keep** - Provides essential validation and debugging capabilities.